jhonny1677/Borrower_Classification/modular_code/readme.md

 # Borrower Classification

 This repository contains modular code for borrower classification, a task that involves predicting potential borrowers.
-The code is designed to facilitate the classification of borrowers into different risk categories based on various features and data points.
+The code is designed to facilitate the classification of borrowers based on various features and data points.

 ## Table of Contents